foreversoftwarecoolkid/Phase-1-SA-01-Code-Challenge-Flatdango/README.md

-# Flatdango - Movie Ticket Booking Web App
+# Flatdango - Movie Ticket Booking Web App:author by HENRY BOGITA

 Flatdango is a web application that allows users to purchase movie tickets from the Flatiron Movie Theater.